Hibernation or death in the hamster, how to make the difference?

 To prevent your hamster from hibernating, there are a few things you can do on a daily basis to ensure its comfort and safety.

-• Maintain proper temperature The ideal temperature for a hamster is between 20 and 22°C. Make sure that the room in which your hamster cage is located is well heated and free from draughts.
+• Maintain proper temperature The ideal temperature for a hamster is between 20 and 22°C. Make sure your hamster's cage room is well heated and draught-free.

 • Clean the cage regularly A clean and well-maintained cage contributes to the well-being of your hamster.
-Clean it regularly and change the litter to avoid humidity and bad smells.
+Clean it regularly and change the litter to avoid dampness and unpleasant odours.

-• Watch for his power supply A healthy hamster should have access to a balanced and varied diet of pellets, fresh vegetables and dried fruit.
-Make sure that fresh water is always available.
+• Watch for his power supply A healthy hamster needs a balanced, varied diet of pellets, fresh vegetables and dried fruit.
+Make sure it always has fresh water available.

 hibernation in hamsters